 Cook the brisket in the smoker until an internal temperature of 195°F (91°C) is reached.
 This can take anywhere from 10 to 12 hours, depending on the size of the brisket and the cooking temperature.

-See also How to cook deer tongue
+See also What to cook for easter lunch

 After reaching the desired temperature, remove the brisket from the smoker and let it rest for at least 30 minutes before slicing.
 This will allow the juices to redistribute throughout the meat, resulting in a juicy and tender final product.